 General tab click to

 About button.
-This will open a new window which will provide information about current Java or JRE version.
+This will open a new window that will provide information about the current Java or JRE version.

 Determine Java Version Linux (CentOS, RedHat, Fedora, Ubuntu, Debian, Kali, Mint)

 We will use

 java command from the command line to get information about Java or JRE installation of Linux distributions.

 We can see that a lot of information about Java and the platform is provided.

 - `openjdk version “1.8.0_131″` is the current version of Java.
 We can see that the Java implementation is OpenJDK which is an open version of Java for Linux distributions.